-PRAM which stands for Parameter Random-Access Memory pretty much performs the same function as NVRAM.
-While, PRAM was used in the older versions of Mac, NVRAM is being used in newer versions of Mac.
+PRAM which stands for Parameter Random-Access Memory pretty much performs the same functions as NVRAM.
+PRAM was used in the older versions of Mac, NVRAM is being used in newer versions of Mac.

 When to Reset NVRAM or PRAM on Mac?

-It is rare for NVRAM to become corrupted however the following issues are usually related to a corrupted NVRAM and can be fixed by simply resetting the NVRAM.
+It is rare for NVRAM to become corrupted on a Mac.
+However the following issues are usually related to a corrupted NVRAM and can be fixed by a NVRAM Reset.

-- You have problems controlling the volume on your Mac
+- You have problems controlling the volume on Mac

 - Volume keeps resetting on Mac